lowRISC/ibex/doc/exception_interrupts.rst

 |             11 | Environment call from M-mode (ECALL)                          |
 +----------------+---------------------------------------------------------------+

-The illegal instruction exception, LSU error exceptions and ECALL instruction exceptions cannot be disabled and are always active.
+The illegal instruction exception, instruction access fault, LSU error exceptions and ECALL instruction exceptions cannot be disabled and are always active.

 Handling